christianepeters/howto/dual-boot.md

 sudo cryptsetup luksFormat --hash=sha512 --key-size=512 --cipher=aes-xts-plain64 --verify-passphrase /dev/nvme0n1p6
 sudo cryptsetup luksOpen /dev/nvme0n1p6 CryptDisk
 ```
-I didn't overwrite the partition with zeros or random data given that the machine was brandnew.
+I didn't overwrite the partition with zeros or random data given that the machine was brand new.
 Otherwise you should use `sudo dd if=/dev/zero of=/dev/mapper/CryptDisk bs=4M`.
 This takes a long time, so good to be patient (which I'm not).

 Setup LVM on `/dev/mapper/CryptDisk`: